Wargus/wargus/uml/fc_scripts.md

   direction TB;
   defineAIUnitNames[Define functions for referecing unit names] --> defineAIFunctions[Define functions to use in the AI Scripts];
   defineAIFunctions -.-> ai;
 end

+subgraph databaseScript[database lua script] direction TB;
+  defineDBSetup["Define function for the database setup"] --> DBTable["Create a table variable for the database"];
+  DBTable --> characterTable["Define a table variable for the characters\n with also a series of functions"];
+  characterTable --> campaignFunctions["Define functions for modded campaigns"];
+  campaignFunctions -.-> database;
+end

 subgraph iconsScript[icons lua script]